CSCfi/csc-user-guide/docs/computing/running/throughput.md

 ### Input/output efficiency

 Often when running many parallel jobs, the problem of input/output (IO) efficiency arises.
 If you're doing a lot of IO-operations (reading and writing files) in your high-throughput workflows, you should pay special attention to *where* these operations are performed.
 CSC supercomputers use [Lustre](../lustre.md) as the parallel distributed file system.
-It is designed for efficient parallel I/O of large files, but when dealing with many small files I/O quickly becomes a bottleneck.
-Importantly, intensive I/O operations risk degrading the file system performance for all users and should thus be moved away from Lustre.
+It is designed for efficient parallel IO of large files, but when dealing with many small files IO quickly becomes a bottleneck.
+Importantly, intensive IO operations risk degrading the file system performance for all users and should thus be moved away from Lustre.

 If you need to read and write a lot of files in your HTC workflow, please use:

-* [Fast local NVMe disk]([../disk.md#using-scratch-and-projappl-directories](https://docs.csc.fi/computing/disk/#compute-nodes-with-local-ssd-nvme-disks)) on Puhti and Mahti GPU-nodes
+* [Fast local NVMe disk](../disk.md#compute-nodes-with-local-ssd-nvme-disks) on Puhti and Mahti GPU-nodes
 * [Ramdisk](../disk.md#compute-nodes-without-local-ssd-nvme-disks) (`/dev/shm`) on Mahti CPU-nodes
 * If your application can be run as a [Singularity container](../containers/run-existing.md), another good option is to [mount your datasets with SquashFS](../containers/run-existing.md#mounting-datasets-with-squashfs).
 Creating a SquashFS image from your dataset, possibly composed of thousands of files, reduces it to a single file from the point of view of Lustre.
 However, mounting the image to your Singularity execution makes it appear as an ordinary directory inside the container.